GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/05.241-250/09.Our-God-Is-a-God-of-Love/docs.md

 ---
+title: |
-title: 249.
-Our God Is a God of Love
+    249. Our God Is a God of Love - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 249.
+Our God Is a God of Love.
+Do you know what the dewdrops say, As they sparkle at break of day?
+It is "Love, love, love, Our God is a God of love;" It is "Love, love, love, Our God is a God of love."
+    keywords:  |
-    keywords: Christ in Song, Our God Is a God of Love, Do you know what the dewdrops say,
+        Christ in Song, adventhymnals, advent hymnals, Our God Is a God of Love, Do you know what the dewdrops say.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 249. OUR GOD IS A GOD OF LOVE
+####  Christ in Song,

 ```txt
 1.